 Don't know what to do with those ashes?
 This is a tip for those who have ash from a wood burner or fireplace.
 Place it in your garden or flower beds over winter, not all in the same place, just here and there.
-In spring as you till/working the ash in the ground, you'll find how it makes your ground so much more lose and easy to work with.

 A coffee can makes a handy shaker for applying ashes to your garden.
 Simply punch holes in the plastic lid with a leather punch, fill the can with ashes, and you're ready to go.
-Keep an extra, unpunched lid to use as a cover when storing the ashes.

 If you have a fireplace or wood stove, take your ashes and put them around your plants.
 Your plants will grow better, and less or no weeds will grow there.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Can I use wood ashes on my pineapple and apple tree?

 Hardiness Zone: 8b